mpg/p256-m/README.md

 Clang was also tried but tends to generate larger code (by about 10%).
 For details, see `sizes.sh`.

+**What's included:**

+- Full input validation and (de)serialisation of input/outputs to bytes.
+- Cleaning up secret values from the stack before returning from a function.
+- No dependency on libc functions or even on the toolchain's runtime library (such as helpers for long multiply); this can be checked for the Arm-GCC toolchain with the `deps.sh` script.

+**What's excluded:**

+- A function for secure random number generation has to be provided externally, see `p256_generate_random()` in `p256-m.h`.

 ## RAM usage

 p256-m doesn't use any dynamic memory (on the heap), only the stack.
-Here's how much stack is used by each of its 4 public functions:
+Here's how much stack is used by each of its 4 public functions on a Cortex-M0 core:

 - `p256_gen_keypair`: 664
 - `p256_ecdh_shared_secret`: 672
 - `p256_ecdsa_sign`: 720
 - `p256_ecdsa_verify`: 784

-For details, see `stack.sh`, `wcs.py` and `libc.msu`.
+For details, see `stack.sh`, `wcs.py` and `libc.msu` (the above figures assume that the externally-provided RNG function uses at most 512 bytes of stack).

 ## Runtime performance